-It is the policy of MV Transportation that all employees will undergo new hire training based upon type of service and experience level.
-Mastery is verified through evaluations prior to being released to revenue service.
+It is the policy of MV Transportation that all employees will undergo and complete new hire training based upon type of service and experience level.
+Mastery is verified through evaluations prior to being released to revenue service, compliant with the Entry-Level Driver Training (ELDT) regulations.
+In accordance with 49 U.S.C.
+5329(d)(1)(H), MV Transportation's training program includes operations and maintenance personnel and personnel that are directly responsible for ensuring safe practices throughout the system.